hitochan777/forest_aligner/README.md

 sample training script, train.sh, in this distribution invoking only the flags required to get going.

-A. Cluster computing
+1. Cluster computing
    The sample training script uses the Portable Batch System (PBS), a popular networked subsystem for controlling jobs on a computing cluster.
 You can remove the PBS directives at the top of the file if you are running locally on a single machine (we strongly recommend machines with multiple CPUs), or just modify the file to suit your architecture.

-B. MPI
+2. MPI
    Take note of where your MPI binaries, libraries, and MPI Python bindings live.
 Then modify the MPI Initialization section with the appropriate paths.

-C. Training Name
+3. Training Name
    Every training run has a name.
 Your run's default name is: d<date>.k<beam-size>.n<cpu-pool-size>.<langpair>.target-tree.0

-D. Running the program.
+4. Running the program.
 On PBS, do:
    $ qsub train.sh
    Or, on a local machine with multiple CPUs, do:
    $ ./train.sh

-D. Inspecting accuracy on the held-out data:
+5. Inspecting accuracy on the held-out data:
    To inspect held-out F-scores, do:
    $ grep F-score-dev <name>.err

    To sort held-out F-scores in descending order do:
    $ grep F-score-dev <name>.err | awk '{print $2}' | cat -n | sort -nr -k 2

-E. Convergence
+6. Convergence
    If the highest-scoring epoch, H, is much earlier than your current epoch number, you have probably converged.
 Kill the training job and extract weights from epoch H: